 Since opening in 1988, the Lookingglass Theatre Company has performed more than 50 world-premiere original works.
 This Chicago theater finally found a permanent space in the Water Tower building on the Magnificent Mile in 2003.
-Outside of their numerous productions and great location, they offer plenty of educational, community-friendly programs for children ages 3-18.
+Outside of their numerous productions and great location, this theater in Chicago offers plenty of educational, community-friendly programs for children ages 3-18.
 Plus, this theater is one of only five Chicago-based recipients of the Regional Theatre Tony Award.

 Now celebrating their 40th anniversary, this Tony award-winning Chicago theater company first opened their doors in 1974 in Deerfield, IL.
 Since then, the theater helped launch the careers of several actors like Gary Sinise, John Malkovich, and Joan Allen.
 This Chicago theater has an extensive list of heavy-hitting productions such as The Grapes of Wrath and Coyote Ugly.

-As an official site of touring Broadway shows, the Bank of America Theatre has seen a lot of action since it’s opening in 1906.
+As an official site of touring Broadway shows, the this Chicago broadway theater has seen a lot of action since it’s opening in 1906.
 Originally named the Majestic Theatre, it was first known for its popular vaudeville shows before closing during the Great Depression.
 This theater in Chicago was renovated in 2005-2006 and has since hosted productions of High School Musical, Jersey Boys, Kinky Boots, and The Book of Mormon.

-Like the Bank of America Theatre, the Oriental is also operated by Broadway in Chicago.
-This Chicago theater was built on the same location as the former Iroquois Theatre, the site of a disastrous 1903 fire that claimed over 600 lives (because of this, some claim the theater is haunted).
-Though it closed for more than a decade in 1981, the hall was renovated and reopened to the public in 1998.
+Like the CIBC Theatre, the James M. Nederlander—formerly, the Oriental, until its name change this year—is also operated by Broadway in Chicago.
+One of the most beautiful of all, this theater in Chicago was built next door to the former Iroquois Theatre, which was the site of a disastrous 1903 fire that claimed over 600 lives (because of this, some claim the theater is haunted).
+Though it closed for more than a decade in 1981, this Chicago theater was renovated and reopened to the public in 1998.
 This theater in Chicago is known for its dazzling Indian architecture, which is worth a visit in itself.

 Yet another Broadway in Chicago theater, The Cadillac Palace was constructed in 1926 with the intention of mimicking the architecture of the palaces of Fontainebleau and Versailles.
-Today, the theatre maintains its patented French Baroque look, and viewers can see a variety of performances from ballet to musicals and other stage plays.
+Today, this theater in Chicago maintains its patented French Baroque look, and viewers can see a variety of performances from ballet to musicals and other stage plays.
 Notable productions at this theater include Aida, The Producers, The Pirate Queen, The Color Purple, Mary Poppins, Shrek the Musical, and a limited return of Wicked.

 The remarkable signage at this venue has been etched into our minds forever, and you won’t see many Chicago tourism ads without the theater’s iconic letters blazoned upon them.
 There’s plenty more here than meets the eye though.
 This theatre was the first great movie auditorium in the United States, and it has served as the prototype ever since then.
 These days, this Chicago Landmark regularly hosts comedians, orchestras, and bands, not theatrical performances.
 Even if you’re not seeing a show at the Chicago Theatre, it’s worth hosting an event or taking a tour of the building just to be within its walls.

 When it comes to history, the Auditorium Theatre can’t be touched.
-It was originally constructed in 1889 (when the city was still recovering from the Great Chicago Fire).
+This theater in Chicago was originally constructed in 1889 (when the city was still recovering from the Great Chicago Fire).
 After decades of declining revenue, the Auditorium Theatre went bankrupt and closed in 1941.
 Just a year later, the City of Chicago took over, using the large venue as World War II servicemen’s center until it was purchased by Roosevelt University.
-This Chicago theater laid dormant for more than two decades before it’s revival in 1967.
+This Chicago theater laid dormant for more than two decades before its revival in 1967.

 Since that time, the theater has hosted numerous legends such as Jimi Hendrix, The Who, Janis Joplin, Bruce Springsteen, Elton John, Aretha Franklin, and James Taylor.
 More recently, it was the site of the 2015 NFL Draft.

-There’s nothing that this historic theater doesn’t have: a great story, a sizable setting, legendary performances, and acoustics; it’s the complete package.
+There’s nothing that this historic theater in Chicago doesn’t have: a great story, a sizable setting, legendary performances, and acoustics; it’s the complete package.